ChristofSchwarz/silly/README.md

 The app shown in the video is attached <a href="https://github.com/ChristofSchwarz/silly/raw/main/Silly%20Charts%202020.qvf.zip">here as .zip</a> (unzip first then import in QMC or export to `My Documents\Qlik\Sense\Apps`)

- ## Things you can paint when you are bored
+ ## Things you can paint in Qlik Sense when you are bored
  With the help of the `ValueLoop(...)` or `ValueList(...)` formulas a chart can spin up a dimensionality without data being loaded before.
 Try it out:

  <img src="pacman_spiderweb.png" width="450">